CHRISTMAS IN NEW YORK //YOUR ULTIMATE GUIDE TO A MAGICAL VISIT

 From each airport, you’ll have multiple options for getting into NYC and to your hotel including public buses and taxis.
 We have taken the AirTrain several times and found it pretty simple to figure out.
 While it costs more, we always budget for an Uber upon arrival.
 It’s just easy to use, easy to find and worth it to be dropped off right in front of our hotel.

-• AirTrain: You can hop on the AirTrain from any terminal and it will take you straight into NYC Penn Station via the NJ Penn Station in about 30 minutes.
+• AirTrain: You can hop on the AirTrain from any terminal, and it will take you straight into NYC Penn Station via the NJ Penn Station in about 30 minutes.
 Once you arrive at Penn Station you can either walk or Uber/Taxi to your hotel.

 • If you’re staying in Midtown or Upper Manhattan, take the AirTrain from right inside the airport to the Jamaica Beach station.
 From here, you can hop on any subway line to get you closest to your hotel.
 The ride costs about $10.75 and is a little bit over an hour.